David Gillies: Life and career

-Gillies was born in Herron's Mills in Lanark County, Ontario, the son of John Gillies and Mary Cullen Bain, both Scottish immigrants, and was educated in Lanark, Carleton Place and at the Brockville Business College.
+Gillies was born in Herron's Mills in Lanark County, Canada Wes.
+He was the son of John Gillies and Mary Cullen Bain, both Scottish immigrants.
+He was educated in Lanark, Carleton Place and at the Brockville Business College.
 With his brothers, he established a lumber company at Braeside, Ontario on the Ottawa River in 1873, serving as president from 1914 to 1926.
 Gillies Bros. & Co.
 Ltd. also manufactured steam engines, mill machinery, textiles and boats.
 The company did much of their logging in the Pontiac region and Gillies was elected to the Quebec assembly four times even though he was a resident of Ontario.

 In 1879, he married Martha Poole.
 He settled in Carleton Place in 1880.
 Gillies died in Carleton Place at the age of 77.

 Gillies Bros. & Co.
 Ltd. continued to operate under family ownership until 1963, when it was purchased by Consolidated Paper Corporation who continued operating the company under the same name.